Questions about your no knead bread or rolls? These notes should help…

 I don’t have a Dutch oven.

-- I have only made my bread in an enameled cast iron Dutch oven (Le Creuset) so I can not recommend something I have not tried.
-But I have researched online and other people claim to have success using: a glass pyrex dish with a lid, a stainless steel pot with a lid, a clay baker, and a pizza stone with a stainless steel bowl as a cover.
+- I have only made this bread in an enameled cast iron Dutch oven (Le Creuset) so I can not recommend something I have not tried.
+But I have researched online and other people claim to have success using: a glass pyrex dish with a lid, a stainless steel pot with a lid, a clay baker, a springform pan with an aluminum foil top, and a pizza stone with a stainless steel bowl as a cover.
 Several people posted here that they used a black cast iron pot with a lid.
 With a little research, you may be able to find more options and you can also look through the comments below the recipe for other ideas.
 Keep in mind that any lid must be tight fitting because you need to create steam inside the pot and the lid should have an oven-proof handle (not plastic).
 Your pot will need to hold at least 3 quarts but 5 to 6 quarts is most common.
+Or… YOU CAN MAKE MY NEW NO KNEAD CIABATTA or “NO DUTCH OVEN” BREADS THAT BOTH BAKE ON A PAN – NO DUTCH OVEN NEEDED.
+Click here for the recipes.

 A Final Note: If you have followed my recipe exactly with no changes at all and it doesn’t look right before baking, don’t make adjustments to try to “fix” it.
 Trust the recipe, don’t change anything and continue as directed.
 You may be surprised that it turns out after all.